equinor/radix-flux/README.md

 - Manifests in `production` clusters will have a flux image filter annotation that match `glob:release-*`

-### How to delete manifest in cluster, keep manifest in config repo
+### How to delete manifest in cluster while keeping it in the config repo

 1. In config repo/branch, add the annotation `flux.weave.works/ignore: true` to the manifest you want Flux to ignore
 1. In cluster, delete the manifest
-   If this is a `helmRelease` manifest then you must delete the corrensponding `helmRelease` custom resource in the cluster.
-   This will then delete the corrensponding helm release.

 ### How to delete manifest in cluster and config repo

 1. In config repo/branch, delete the manifest
 1. In cluster, delete the manifest
-   If this is a `helmRelease` manifest then you must delete the corrensponding `helmRelease` custom resource in the cluster.
-   This will then delete the corrensponding helm release.